MicrosoftDocs/cpp-docs/docs/sanitizers/asan-continue-on-error.md

 Next, there's information about the shadow bytes in the vicinity of the buffer overflow.
 For more information about shadow bytes, see [AddressSanitizer shadow bytes](asan-shadow-bytes.md).

-Following that, you'll see the output from the program, which indicates that it continued running after ASAN detected the error:
+Following the shadow byte information, you'll see the output from the program, which indicates that it continued running after ASAN detected the error:

 ```cmd
 ******* Pointer value: xxx
 ```

 Then there's a summary of the source files where the memory error happened.
 It's sorted in order of the unique call stacks for the memory errors in that file.
-What determines a unique call stack is the type of error and the call stack where the error occurred.
+A unique call stack is determined by the type of error and the call stack where the error occurred.

-The reason for this sorting is to prioritize memory safety issues that may be the most concerning.
+This sorting prioritizes memory safety issues that may be the most concerning.
 For example, five unique call stacks leading to different memory safety errors in the same file is potentially more worrisome than one error that hits many times.
 The summary looks like this:

 ```cmd
 === Files in priority order ===